Have you ever stopped to consider just how important your email account is?

 What happens when you forget the password to one of your accounts?
 Chances are you’ll be given a link to click that will send a password reset email to the email address that’s registered with that account.

 Click the link and wait for the email to arrive, then click the confirmation link in the email to access the password reset page.
-We’ve all done it hundreds of times.
+We’ve all done it dozens of times.

 Well guess what?
 If you can click a link in an email to reset the password to an important account, so can a hacker.